wchen777/copied-city/README.md

 Our goal was to replicate the style of Nier Automata's Copied City as a procedurally generated realtime environment using OpenGL.

-Here is a side-by-side of our results vs. a screenshot from the game:
+Here is a side-by-side of our results versus a screenshot from the game:

 ![image](results/sidebyside.png)